 Consequently, it is vital that EU maritime transport operates in a safe, secure and environmentally friendly way.
-In support of these goals, and in addition to the systems and procedures in place in each country, the EU has set legislation in place under port State control Directive 2009/16/EC*.
-This legislation aims to ensure that there is effective inspection of ships in EU ports and, thereby, to ensure that ships sailing in EU waters have been appropriately constructed and maintained.
+In support of these goals, and in addition to the systems and procedures in place in each country, the EU has put in place specific maritime legislation.
+The port State control Directive 2009/16/EC as amended* and its 3 implementing regulations** form a significant part thereof.
+This legislation aims to ensure that there is effective control of compliance with international standards by ships in EU ports and, thereby, ensure that ships sailing in EU waters have been appropriately constructed and are adequately maintained.
 In addition, Directive 1999/35/EC provides for a system of mandatory surveys for the ro-ro ferries and high speed passenger crafts to be carried out by the host States.

 Against this background, EMSA has been given the technical responsibility for monitoring of port State control at EU level.
 This involves assessing the functioning of the port State inspection systems set up by individual EU members, undertaking a comprehensive analysis of global statistics relating to vessels calling at EU ports, as well as analysis of data on individual ship inspections.
-The consequent risk assessment studies, and statistical research provide results which are used to develop objectives and procedures for the continuous improvement of EU port State control performance.
+Risk assessment studies combined with statistical research provide results which are used to develop objectives and procedures for the continuous improvement of EU port State control performance.

 In addition, the Agency carries out a number of supporting tasks in this area in order to ensure the overall effectiveness of the EU port State control system.
 These tasks include:

-Providing statistics upon request.Supporting the Commission in the implementation of Directive 2009/16/EC on PSC
+- Providing technical assistance to the Commission and Member States in relation to the implementation of the Directive 2009/16/EC as amended;